argonne-lcf/user-guides/docs/theta/applications-and-libraries/applications/elpa.md

 ## Building ELPA on Theta

 ELPA must be compiled with AVX512 support in Theta.
 ELPA has OpenMP support, but it has shown lower performance for large number of MPI ranks.
-The interface of ELPA subroutines may change among versions 2016, 2017 and 2018, we strongly suggest to visit   [https://elpa.mpcdf.mpg.de/software](https://elpa.mpcdf.mpg.de/software) for further information.
+Because the interface of ELPA subroutines may change among versions 2016, 2017 and 2018, we strongly suggest that users visit [https://elpa.mpcdf.mpg.de/software](https://elpa.mpcdf.mpg.de/software) for further information.

 This is an example for the compilation of ELPA in Theta.